 Sumburgh Head Lighthouse, Sumburgh, Shetland Mainland © Frank Bradford, All rights reserved.

-For a truly unusual place to stay, stopover in the oldest lighthouse in Shetland, Sumburgh Head Lighthouse, positioned on imposing sea cliffs at the southernmost point of the Mainland.
+For a truly secluded weekend getaway, stopover in the oldest lighthouse in Shetland, Sumburgh Head Lighthouse, positioned on imposing sea cliffs at the southernmost point of the Mainland.
 Originally designed by Robert Stevenson and built in the 1820s, the cottage has been modernised to a high standard but still retains a number of original features.
 After a day out watching sea birds, you'll feel like a lighthouse keeper as you prepare meals on the traditional-style Aga stove before watching the sun sinking below the horizon.